Aider-AI/aider/docs/faq.md

 But sometimes GPT just won't cooperate.
 In these cases, here are some things you might try:

-  - Just ask it to try again.
-Explain the problem with the response if you can.
-Here is some suggested language which will be familiar to GPT based on its system prompt.
-    - With GPT-3.5, you could say something like "Send me back the new code as a properly formatted **file listing**".
-    - With GPT-4, you could say something like "Format those code changes properly as an **edit block**".
-    - "Don't skip code and replace it with comments, send me back all the code!"
-    - Etc...
   - Use `/drop` to remove files from the chat session which aren't needed for the task at hand.
 This will reduce distractions and may help GPT produce properly formatted edits.
   - Use `/clear` to remove the conversation history, again to help GPT focus.